pepi05/Instagram/README.md

 Some of the core concepts in this project's  are the CRUD operations which allow writing, reading, updating and deleting data in the database.

 TOOLS & SHORT DESCRIPTION:
-Building an backend API with Node.js & Express,
+- Building an backend API with Node.js & Express
-JWT based authentication,
+- JWT based authentication
-bcrypt - for password encription, mongoose - for interacting with a MongoDB,
+- bcrypt - for password encription
+- mongoose - for interacting with a MongoDB,
-Axios - to send requests to our backend,
+- Axios - to send requests to our backend
-React-REDUX for state management,
+- React-REDUX for state management
-React Hooks,
+- React Hooks
-Reactstrap (inbuilt Bootstrap components),
+- Reactstrap (inbuilt Bootstrap components)
-Protecting routes or endpoints.
+- Protecting routes or endpoints

 This Instagram project will have following features:
 - Users can Post their pictures and share it with the world